ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Preparation stage
 -----------------

-A Committee person checks the topic's content, asks the author/other persons to provide additional information if needed.
+A Committee person checks the topic content and asks the author, or other persons, to provide additional information if needed.

 Discussion stage
 ----------------